D a v i d E r t e l

 Sliding earth, floods, fires, mudslides : This is what happens when you open me.

 NAVEL presents “Overburden,” an exhibition of new work by Symrin Chawla and David Ertel.
 Sculptures of reclaimed subsoil, automotive pigments slated for use in 2018, and California Sea Slug extract weave together the material consequences of natural resource extraction.
-All works are produced using unwanted overburden sourced from Los Angeles.
+All works are produced using unwanted overburden sourced from a condominium construction site in Los Angeles.